negar-foroutan/multiLMs-lang-neutral-subnets/README.md

 # Discovering Language-neutral Sub-networks in Multilingual Language Models
 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)

-Code for the paper: "[Discovering Language-neutral Sub-networks in Multilingual Language Models](https://arxiv.org/abs/2205.12672)" [to appear in EMNLP 2022]
+Code for the paper: "[Discovering Language-neutral Sub-networks in Multilingual Language Models](https://arxiv.org/abs/2205.12672)" [EMNLP 2022]

 The following figure shows an overview of our approach.
 We discover sub-networks in the original multilingual language model that are good foundations for learning various tasks and languages (a).
 Then, we investigate to what extent these sub-networks are similar by transferring them across other task-language pairs (b).
 In this example, the **blue** and **red** lines show sub-networks found for French and Urdu, respectively, and **purple** connections are shared in both sub-networks.
 Dashed lines show the weights that are removed in the pruning phase.